Science Communication Observatory: PCST Network & Academy

-Peripheral science and science in the outskirts.
-Science culture and cooperation with illiterate population and marginal groups.
-Social inclusion.
-Public engagement with science policy (consensus conferences, citizen juries, deliberative polling).
-Science vocations in the changing world.
-Media impact on science opinion.
-Science festivals.
-Ethics of science communication.
-Public policies in scientific culture.
-Citizen participation on scientific decisions.
-Informal science education.
-Science centers and museums.
-Science communication training.
-New models, trends and concepts in PCST.
+The first conference held by the PCST Network was at Poitiers, France in 1989.
+Since then biennial conferences have been held across the world, with recent conferences being held in Rotterdam (2023) and Aberdeen (2025).
+The 2027 conference is scheduled to be held in Shanghai between May 24-27, and will center on the theme "Science communication for a shared future: engage, empower, enlighten."

 European Forum on Science Journalism

 In December 2007, the Science Communication Observatory organized with the European Commission the European Forum on Science Journalism (EFSJ) where leading science journalists and editors of national newspapers and specialised science publications from across Europe and the world met in Barcelona to discuss the challenges in reporting on science, the impact of new technologies on the profession and importance of linking science to society and everyday life together with leading scientists and top science communication professionals from across Europe, the US, Canada, China and Australia.
 A Special Eurobarometer on scientific research in the media and a European Guide to Science Journalism Training were presented in this forum.

 How to strengthen science coverage in the European press?
 How to convince editors to run science stories?
 How to assess the trustworthiness of scientific research?
 How to explain science in an understandable fashion?
 How to stimulate public interest in science news?...
 These were among the key questions addressed at the first European Forum on Science Journalism.